-Is FaceTime giving you trouble or not working after an update to iOS 12?
+Is FaceTime giving you trouble or not working after an update to your device’s iOS or iPadOS?
 Wondering how you can get FaceTime to work like it used to?
 If so, you are not alone!
-Several readers tell us that after updating to iOS 12, they cannot get FaceTime to work, make calls, or use features.
+Several readers tell us that after updating their iOS or iPadOS, they cannot get FaceTime to work, make calls, or use features.

 - 1 Quick Tips

 - 2 What’s New in FaceTime for iOS 13 and iPadOS?

 - 3 iOS 12 FaceTime improvements: Group FaceTime and more!

 - 4 FaceTime Calls Fail, Keep Disconnecting, or Immediately Start Reconnecting?